mParticle/docs/src/pages/integrations/onetrust/event/index.md

 ## Implementation

 mParticle's OneTrust integration requires that you add the OneTrust SDK to your Web, iOS, or Android app.
+This kit-only integration solely supports client-side data forwarding.

 When initialized, the mParticle OneTrust kit will map OneTrust's consent group cookie IDs to your mParticle GDPR consent purposes according to the mapping you have defined in the [Connection Settings](#connection-settings).

 The basic requirements to enable the OneTrust integration are: